sunlight999/ng2-auth/step5/README.md

 # Angular 2 Auth Tutorial

-In step 4 , the Authentication service is added with Auth0 Lock widget.
+In step 5 , the Hero service makes authenticated calls to the server api.

 ## To use